Guest Post: http:// www.readbrightly.com

 Try These Tricks for a

 by Lindsay Barrett

 After test-driving life in several major cities, Lindsay Barrett moved back to her small hometown by the ocean in Maine to work as a literacy consultant and freelance writer.
-She's constantly surprised that her pre-parenthood experience as a kindergarten teacher doesn't make her chaotic household of three — soon to be four — young children feel more manageable and she relies heavily on reading aloud just to get them to sit still.
+She's constantly surprised that her pre-parenthood experience as a kindergarten teacher doesn't make her chaotic household of five kids under ten feel more manageable and she relies heavily on reading aloud just to get them to sit still.
 When not chasing little people, she writes literacy curriculum materials, resources, and digital content for educators and parents.

 *Blog Link: www.babybookworms.blogspot.ca